apache/accumulo-website/_docs-2-0/getting-started/design.md

 The TabletServer manages some subset of all the tablets (partitions of tables).
-This includes receiving writes from clients, persisting writes to a write-ahead log, sorting new key-value pairs in memory, periodically flushing sorted key-value pairs to new files in HDFS, and responding to reads from clients, forming a merge-sorted view of all keys and values from all the files it has created and the sorted in-memory store.
+This includes receiving writes from clients, persisting writes to a write-ahead log, sorting new key-value pairs in memory, periodically flushing sorted key-value pairs to new files in HDFS, and responding to reads from clients, forming a sorted merge view of all keys and values from all the files it has created and the sorted in-memory store.